waysidemapping/beefsteak-map-tiles/README.md

 - [Shortbread](https://shortbread-tiles.org/): If you're looking for a lean, general-purpose tile schema supported on openstreetmap.org, try Shortbread.
 Shortbread also supports minutely updates.
 - [Planetiler](https://github.com/onthegomap/planetiler) or [Tippecanoe](https://github.com/felt/tippecanoe): If you want to roll your own static vector tiles.

+## 🥄 Taste test

+Ready to see Beefsteak in action?
+Check out the [demo site](https://beefsteak.waysidemapping.org) displaying production tiles.

 ## 🍔 Stack

 Beefsteak strives to have minimal dependencies.
 It is built atop the following open source projects: